ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## RateLimit-Remaining {#ratelimit-remaining-header}

-The `RateLimit-Remaining` response header field indicates the number of requests left the client until the quota resets.
+The `RateLimit-Remaining` response header field indicates the number of requests left for the client until the quota resets.

 The header value is